hbroek/reken/documentation/developer-guide/chapter-10.md

 ### Tutorials and Blog Posts

 Keep an eye out for tutorials and blog posts created by the Reken community.
 These resources often offer step-by-step guides, tips, and real-world examples to help you become proficient with Reken.
-Henry van den Broek, the author of guide and the Reken Maintainer has a [blog](https://blog.henryvandenbroek.com/), where he also occcasionally [blogs about Reken](https://blog.henryvandenbroek.com/tag/tech/) and specifically the applications he creates based on Reken.
+Henry van den Broek, the Reken Maintainer has a [blog](https://blog.henryvandenbroek.com/), where he also occcasionally [blogs about Reken](https://blog.henryvandenbroek.com/tag/tech/) and specifically the applications he creates based on Reken.

 ### Application Gallery

-To get a feel of the applications you can build with Reken, check out [blog](https://blog.henryvandenbroek.com/tag/tech/) mentioned in the previous section.
-Also the [Reken.dev](https://reken.dev) has a list of application built with Reken.
+To get a feel of the applications you can build with Reken, check out the [blog](https://blog.henryvandenbroek.com/tag/tech/) mentioned in the previous section.
+Also [Reken.dev](https://reken.dev) has a list of applications built with Reken.

 Of course there is the almost mandatory [TodoMVC reference implementation](https://www.henryvandenbroek.com/apps/reken-todomvc/index.html) that every self-respecting Web framework has implemented.